Skip to Content

 Patriotic Kids’ Crafts

 Crafting is a fun way for kids to learn and get creative!
-Not only is crafting a chance to learn more about a subject but also an opportunity for kids to practice using important skills that will help them in day-to-day life.
+Not only is making something a chance to learn more about a subject but also an opportunity for kids to practice using important skills that will help them in day-to-day life.

-Popsicle Stick Uncle Sam Craft – Uncle Sam wants YOU to get patriotic with this fun popsicle stick craft!
-It’s a great way to teach kids about our country’s history and the symbols it uses.
+Popsicle Stick Uncle Sam Craft – Uncle Sam wants YOU to get patriotic with some popsicle sticks!
+It’s the perfect way to teach kids about American history and the symbols it uses.
+Include this simple idea in your 4th July celebrations – it’s great for kids of all ages!

 Patriotic Gnome Craft – Gnomes are ready to help you celebrate any holiday these days, so be sure to get him some red, white, and blue to wear!
-Kids will have a blast with this fun and easy paper craft!
+Both younger and older kids will have a blast with this fun and easy papercraft!

-Eagle Paper Plate Craft – Make a paper plate soar with some basic craft supplies and our eagle template!
-This craft will be a hit with your kids whether they’re learning about birds or learning more about the eagle as a national symbol.
+Eagle Paper Plate Craft – Make a paper plate soar with some simple materials and our eagle template!
+This great idea will be a hit with both preschool age kids and older children.
+They’ll have so much fun painting and creating their very own patriotic eagle!

 Patriotic Kids’ Activities